-At Imperial, the Company's focus remains drilling the highest priority exploration targets at the Mesquite-Imperial-Picacho District in parallel with the start of mine permitting for the Imperial deposit.
+At Imperial, the Company's focus remains permitting the highest priority exploration drill targets at the Mesquite-Imperial-Picacho District in parallel with building the social license to start mine permitting for the Imperial deposit.
 Drilling at the Mesquite East and Ogilvy exploration targets is now expected in H2 2022 and the Company is working with the BLM to determine the best path forward for Imperial resource zone drilling and to start mine permitting.
-The Company also plans to drill test resource growth and new discovery targets at the Long Valley project for which drill permits are expected in the near term with drilling in the fall of 2021.
+The Company also plans to drill test resource growth and new discovery targets at the Long Valley project where permits were received in October 2021.
+Drilling at Long Valley is subject to availability of drilling equipment contractors and timing of winter weather conditions.
 The Company continues target generation work at Imperial with additional sampling and mapping ongoing.
-Drilling at both projects is subject to permitting.
+Drilling at both projects is subject to permitting (See "Risk Factors").